samsiljee/MS_sonification/Essay.md

 - The rods can be covered in a cloth to smooth the peaks, this would also add a screen for illumination if needed.
 - Bouncing light of the surface of a wave pool

+## Installation
+Another potential to develop this project is as an installation.

+### The shape of the space
+The outside of the space could be presented as a black box, both a literal representation of the black box of the mass spectrometer, and a representation of mysterious processes occuring inside.
+The entrance to the installation is like the ion source of the mass spectrometer.
+My intial idea was to have the space as a cone, at the smallest end where you cant even crawl into it I would have individual peaks on individual spectra playing individual sine waves.
+Subsequently there'd be a larger space where you can squeeze in a playing whole tones from individual spectra, then bigger space where you can play whole runs.
+A larger space would be about comparing runs and experimental groups.
+Realistically howver mass spectrometry is done in discrete stages and steps, so more like rooms bracnhing off into ever smaller rooms.
+This may also help flow through the exhibit, however then questions arrise as to how restrictive/claustrophobic the smallest of rooms should be.
+There will also be concerns for safety in the event of an emergency.
+The rooms can be floating on stils up orr the floor, with space to crawl out underneath.
+Every room can split into two smaller rooms with a binary decision, in fact the entry room can literally be named "0", dividing into "00" and "01", with "01" dividing into "010" and "011" for example.
+I imagine there being one entrance room, splitting up into 8 smallest rooms.
+Each of these smallest rooms will have their own diorama.
+After the smallest rooms, they could recombine sequentially till there is only one exit room.
+Personally, I'm struggling to make these binary decisions.
+Should I pursue science or medicine?
+Academia or research?
+Medicine or surgery?
+The exhibition rooms ultimately come back to a single room, and ultimately all of our decisions come to one conclusion - we die.

+I imagine the lighting starting off as either white or black, and splitting up into narrower and narrower ranges of the spectrum as yuo get into the smaller rooms.
+I imagine the smallest room being lit by a single lightblub of a single colour, each of the eight having their own portion of the light spectrum.

+The largest space where you can explore a taxonomy graphic representation of contexts of the project.
+Alternatively the context map could be on the outside of the space.

+The smallest space could also be represented by a diorama which only one person can peep into at a time, containing a collection of the smallest details.
+The dioramas can all be the same in each of the smallest rooms, however the fact that they are all lit by a single and different light means that each will have a different component of the diorama visible.

+### Diorama
+Things to represent in the diorama:
+- ions
+- magnetic fields
+- physics
+- stuff too small to see
+- stuff too small to understand
+- stuff I don't get
+- "censored values"
+- "below the limit of detection""

+### Printouts
+Another striking visual to potentially include in an installation would be to printout all of the thousands of spectra in the project.
+This is of course unrealistic and incredibly wasteful of paper, however if could still be represented by a handfull of spectra being printed out, with piles/boxes of unopened packets of printing paper.
+There could also be an option to print out a spectrum for yourself, and then to see how your own manual annotation contrasts to automated computer annotation.
+Comparing and contrasting human and machine elements could be an interesting topic to explore with this project.
+What can you do by hand?
+When do you have to resort to computers? the answer to this largely comes down to scale.

+### Hierachy of scale/context map/taxonomy
+biology/lung cancer >
+lung cancer biology >
+scc of lung >
+research of biology >
+basic science >
+my PhD (in an of itself a tiny sliver of information)> cell culture model > cells > proteomics > protein extract > purified peptides > mass spec experiment > run > protein > peptide >
+PSM >
+spectrum >
+peaks >
+ions

 ## Miscelaneous
 - Part of the code came to me in a dream, I woke up up the answer to something I'd been puzzeling over for weeks - namely how to combine multiple tones into a sonification of the entire run in R.
 In my mind the code was a simple 3 lines, however when I came to actually writing the code it ended up as about 30 lines.
 Goes to show that even code bends reality and expectations in dreams.
+- When is it artefact, and when is it signal?
+- The aspect that has most interested people less familiar with mass spectrometery that I've spoken to about this project has been sense of scale.
+What is big picture? what is detail?
+- Why did I change to writing the essay on github?
+Version control?
+- How much should the sounds in discrete sections be isolated from eachother?
+Should they be kept pure?
+Should they mingle together into a larger piece?

+## Acknowledgements
+- Margie
+- Matthijs
+- Charlie
+- Sanne
+- Hanne
+- Clara

 ## References and resources
 1. Gulland A. The neuroscientist formerly known as Prince's audio engineer.
 Nature [Internet].
 2024 Mar 14 [cited 2024 Mar 19]; Available from: https://www.nature.com/articles/d41586-024-00791-5
 2. https://mlaetsc.hcommons.org/2023/01/18/data-sonification-for-beginners/
 3. 10.21785/icad2023.4039

+## Notes
+- What is the more universal message I'm trying to communicate with this work?
+- What new perspective do I want to bring?
+What assumption do I want to challenge?
+- What is my conversation with the data?
+- Scale and complexity, being engulfed by it, fractal nature, interactive and engaging
+- Big picture vs detail, my Phd is about tiny narrow specific field, detail gives information but big picture/context gives meaning.
+- Mass spectrometry takes a big biological question, breaks physical samples down to the point where they are pulled apart and distilled to nothing but numbers.
+These numbers are then used to build up a picture again.
+This is similar to the alchemical process, where a spygyric preparation breaks a plant apart and distills every constituent part, then combines every part again into a holistic preparation.
+- Analysis is an iterative process, would it be worthwhile circulating through the exhibit again?
+Taking the understanding from a previous cycle forward into understanding a new cycle?
+- The tendency is to go into a science experiment rational - head first, then to come out experiential - with empirical evidence.
+The reducing entrance chambers to the installation could have no sound in them, with the sound only building up from the smallest of chambers.